COVID-19: Your questions answered

 The prescriber is required to retain the legal paper prescription (or an electronic copy) for a period of two (2) years from the date of the prescription.

 Yes, medicines in Schedule 8 and medicines in Schedule 4 and Appendix D of the Poisons Standard are not part of this arrangement and must be supplied under the current prescribing arrangements.
 Pharmacists must also check particular arrangements within their jurisdiction as other medicines may also be excluded.

 Is this option only available to prescribers or can patients send their existing paper prescriptions by this method too?

 This measure is only available to prescribers.
 Patients with existing paper prescriptions or repeats will need to ask someone to visit the pharmacy on their behalf with the paper prescription/s.
 If this is not possible, patients can obtain a new prescription/s from their doctor via a telehealth consultation and ask the doctor to send a digital image of their prescription/s to their chosen pharmacy.

 How will the patient receive their medicine if they are in self-isolation?

 Does the patient need to sign for the receipt of a prescription?

 Where practical, patients should continue to sign for receipt of PBS benefits.
-If it is impractical for the patient to sign the prescription acknowledging receipt of supply, a relaxation of this requirement is in place for the duration of the telehealth measure (currently ceasing on 30 September 2020).
+If it is impractical for the patient to sign the prescription acknowledging receipt of supply, a relaxation of this requirement is in place until 31 March 2021.
 All other compliance requirements remain unchanged.

 How long is this interim arrangement in place?